Damages: Nominal damages

 Nominal damages are very small damages awarded to show that the loss or harm suffered was technical rather than actual.
 Perhaps the most famous nominal damages award in modern times has been the $1 verdict against the National Football League (NFL) in the 1986 antitrust suit prosecuted by the United States Football League.
 Although the verdict was automatically trebled pursuant to antitrust law in the United States, the resulting $3 judgment was regarded as a victory for the NFL.
 Historically, one of the best known nominal damage awards was the farthing that the jury awarded to James Whistler in his libel suit against John Ruskin.
 In the English jurisdiction, nominal damages are generally fixed at £5.

 Many times a party that has been wronged but is not able to prove significant damages will sue for nominal damages.
 This is particularly common in cases involving alleged violations of constitutional rights, such as freedom of speech.
 Until 2021, in the United States, there was a circuit split as to whether nominal damages may be used if a constitutional violation had occurred but has since been rendered moot.
 The Supreme Court decided 8–1 in the 2021 case Uzuegbunam v.
 Preczewski that nominal damages are appropriate means to redress violated rights otherwise now rendered moot.

 Contemptuous damages

 Contemptuous damages are a form of damage award available in some jurisdictions.
-They are similar to nominal damages awards, as they are given when the plaintiff's suit is trivial, used only to settle a point of honour or law.
+They are similar to nominal damages awards, as they are given when the plaintiff's suit is trivial, used only to settle a point of honor or law.
 Awards are usually of the smallest amount, usually 1 cent or similar.
-The key distinction is that in jurisdictions that follow the loser-pays for attorney fees, the claimant in a contemptuous damages case may be required to pay their own attorney fees.
+In England, damages of one half penny were awarded in Dering v Uris and the case of the "spanking colonel" John Elliott Brooks.
+The key distinction is that in jurisdictions that follow the principle that the losing party pays for attorney fees, the claimant in a contemptuous damages case may be required to pay their own attorney fees.

-Traditionally, the court awarded the smallest coin in the Realm, which in England was one farthing, 1/960 of a pound before decimalisation in the 1970s.
 Court costs are not awarded.